 Misconception #1.
 “Maternity wear is poor value for money”

 Not necessarily.
 Maternity wear doesn’t have to be more expensive than regular, non-maternity, clothes.
 If you choose carefully and opt for quality, you’ll only need a few pieces and they will last you throughout this and subsequent pregnancies.
 If you’re not planning on being pregnant again, you’ll be able to sell them on or give them to a friend.

 Investing in more durable items is also wise because maternity clothes get used and washed more frequently (due to your wardrobe being smaller).
 The initial price tag might be higher but you will get more “bang for your buck” with clothes that last more than one round.

-You can also lower the “cost per wear” by choosing pieces that can be worn postpartum or double up as nursing wear.
+You can also lower the “cost per wear” by choosing pieces that can be worn postpartum or double up as breastfeeding wear.